ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 - **Cheep:** Represents posts with attributes like `Text` and `Timestamp`.
 - **AuthorFollower:** Tracks follower relationships between authors.
 - **Achievement:** Defines milestones with attributes like `Title` and `Description`.
-- **AuthorAchievement:** Links authors to unlocked achivements, with metadata like `AchievedAt`.
+- **AuthorAchievement:** Links authors to unlocked achievements, with metadata like `AchievedAt`.

-A UML class diagram of the domain model, can be seen below.
+A UML class diagram of the domain model can be seen below.

 ![Domain model diagram](images/domainModel.svg)